The ergodicity of nonlinear McKean-Vlasov stochastic differential equations with common noise: Abstract

 \section{Abstract}

-This paper focuses on the invariant measure of McKean-Vlasov (MV) stochastic differential equations (SDEs) with common noise (wCN) whose coefficients depend on both the state and the measure.
-Using the existence of the unique solution of the corresponding stochastic partial differential equation (SPDE), we give the strong/weak existence and uniqueness of the couple of the solution and its conditional distribution of the MV-SDEwCN.
-Then we construct a complete product measure space under given distance and an operator acting on the measure couple of the solution.
-By the help of the semigroup property of the operators, we establish the existence of the unique invariant measure for the solution couple of the MV-SDEwCN, whose coefficients grow polynomially.
-Then we establish the uniform-in-time propagation of chaos and give the convergence rate of the measure couple of one single particle and the empirical measure of the interacting particle system to the underlying invariant measure.
-Finally, two examples are given to illustrate our main results. \\ { \textbf{Keywords.} McKean-Vlasov stochastic differential equations; Common noise; Particle system; Invariant measure; Uniform-in-time propagation of chaos}
+This paper focuses on the ergodicity of McKean-Vlasov (MV) stochastic differential equations (SDEs) with common noise (wCN), where coefficients depend on both the state and the measure.
+A major challenge in this setting is that the underlying Markov operator loses the semigroup property, precluding standard ergodic analyses.
+To circumvent this issue, we lift the system by considering the joint flow of the solution and its conditional distribution.
+We first construct a semigroup associated with the measure pair of the solution and its conditional distribution.
+Under polynomial growth conditions, we prove the existence and uniqueness of the invariant measure for the lifted system by a coupling method and obtain an explicit exponential convergence rate.
+We subsequently derive the strong law of large numbers by a decoupling approach.
+Building on these results, we establish the uniform-in-time propagation of chaos for the associated mean-field interacting particle system.
+Furthermore, we establish the convergence of the distribution of a single particle and the empirical measure of the particle system to the marginals of the invariant measure.
+Finally, illustrative examples are provided to verify the theoretical findings.